ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_cookbook.md

 }
 ```

-#### Step 2
+### Add service definition

 Add service definition and tag it properly as a breadcrumbs generator with a respective priority.
-The highest priority which matches with canRender() will render the breadcrumbs for the current request.
+The highest priority which matches `canRender()` will render the breadcrumbs for the current request.

 ```
 <parameter key="siso_core.breadcrumbs_generator.custom.class">Path\To\Your\Generator\CustomBreadcrumbsGenerator</parameter>